syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 ---
 layout: post
-title: Appointments Reminders in .NET MAUI Scheduler control | Syncfusion
+title: Appointment Reminders in .NET MAUI Scheduler control | Syncfusion
 description: Learn here all about the appointments reminders support in Syncfusion .NET MAUI Scheduler (SfScheduler) appointments.
 platform: maui
 control: SfScheduler
 documentation: ug
 ---

-# Appointments reminders in .NET MAUI Scheduler (SfScheduler)
+# Appointment reminders in .NET MAUI Scheduler (SfScheduler)

-The MAUI Scheduler notify an appointment reminders by using  the [EnableReminder] property and [ReminderAlertOpening] event.
+The .NET MAUI Scheduler notify an appointment reminders by using the [EnableReminder] property and [ReminderAlertOpening] event.
 An appointment can have one or more reminders.

 N>
 * As restriction in enabling toast notification in .NET MAUI Framework, as of now added event to notify appointment reminder.[Reference](https://github.com/dotnet/maui/discussions/4216)

-## Handling reminders for future appointment
+## Handling reminders for future appointments

 * Future normal and recurring appointment reminder alert will be displayed as Reminder alert time.

 * Reminder alert time will be calculated form appointment start time substrate with reminder time interval.
-For an example if appointment time is 3.30pm and reminder time interval is new Timespan (0,15,0) then reminder alter time is 3.15 pm.
+For an example if appointment time is 3.30pm and reminder time interval is `new Timespan (0,15,0)` then reminder alter time is 3.15 pm.

-## Handling reminders for overdue appointment
+## Handling reminders for overdue appointments

 * If a Non-recurring appointments reminder is in past, reminder alert as overdue untill dismissed.

-* Recurring appointment overdue after recurrence end until dismissed and past occurrences do not have reminders.
+* Recurring appointment overdue from last occurrence date and time until last occurrence is dismissed.

-* Recurrence appointment due calculated from current date occurrence and its in due until next occurrence reminder time.
+* Recurrence appointment due calculated from current date occurrence and it is in due until next occurrence reminder time.

 *  If the last occurrence in recurrence is series is get dismissed, then the pattern recurring appointment dismissed.

-## Handling reminders for Changed occurrence appointment
+## Handling reminders for Changed occurrence appointments

-* Once the changed occurrence is moved to the future, its reminder is re-created from the pattern.
+* Once the changed occurrence is moved to the future, then pattern reminder value will be used for changed occurrence.

-* When the changed occurrence is restored to a time in the past, the reminder is deleted.
+* When the changed occurrence is restored to a time in the past, then its reminder will be dismissed.

 * Past Changed occurrence reminders will be dismissed.